Action on the Polderhoek Spur: October–November

 At 5:30 a.m. on 26 October, another 5th Division brigade attacked the spur, the 7th Division attacking Gheluvelt on the right.
 The 7th Division was held up by mud and the right hand battalion of the 5th Division attack found the Scherriabeek valley a mud slough; rifles and machine-guns were clogged and the attackers were raked by fire from Gheluvelt.
-The centre battalion reached the château and captured a German battalion headquarters, 100 men and many machine-guns but with rifles out of action and exposed in a salient, the battalion was too vulnerable to a counter-attack and withdraw level with the flanking battalions.
+The centre battalion reached the château and captured a German battalion headquarters, 100 men and many machine-guns but with rifles out of action and exposed in a salient, the battalion was too vulnerable to a counter-attack and withdrew level with the flanking battalions.

 By dark the British were back on the start line and the German artillery deluged the forward British positions and batteries, tracks and roads east of Ypres and hit railheads, dumps and camps west of the city with long-range guns.
 The Germans fired area bombardments every day at intervals behind the British front but it was soon possible to predict the targets and avoid the worst spots.
 German shells sank into the mud before exploding, which threw up mud spouts with little explosive effect.
 British shells fitted with the instantaneous No. 106 Fuze worked better but still with limited effect.

-On 6 November, the last fresh brigade of the 5th Division attacked the spur at 6:00 a.m. after the divisional artillery had been reinforced to one 18-pounder for every 9 yd of front, some firing shrapnel and some with HE shells fitted with fuzes 106.
+On 6 November, the last fresh brigade of the 5th Division attacked the spur at 6:00 a.m. after the divisional artillery had been reinforced to one 18-pounder for every 9 yd of front, some firing shrapnel and some with HE shells fitted with Fuze 106.
 Heavy artillery bombarded the German pillboxes with HE shells but the pillboxes were so small that few were hit.
 As the British infantry advanced behind the creeping barrage, they were caught by German machine-gun fire; confused fighting began in the château grounds and the British got within 70 yd of the ruins.
 By nightfall a blockhouse in the south-west corner of the grounds had been captured and several German counter-attacks repulsed.